zanderteller/dqm/docs/user_guide.rst

 Here, we'll give an extremely brief description of each operator:

-``dqm.simt`` is the transpose of the 'similarity' matrix, which is used to convert each data point's current state vector from the 'raw' basis (of basis points) to the eigenbasis (of quantum eigenstates).
+``dqm_obj.simt`` is the transpose of the 'similarity' matrix, which is used to convert each data point's current state vector from the 'raw' basis (of basis points) to the eigenbasis (of quantum eigenstates).

-``dqm.exph`` is the complex-valued 'evolution' operator matrix (that is, the exponentiated Hamiltonian time-evolution operator matrix).
+``dqm_obj.exph`` is the complex-valued 'evolution' operator matrix (that is, the exponentiated Hamiltonian time-evolution operator matrix).
 It converts a data point's current eigenbasis state vector at time :math:`t` into a new 'evolved' eigenbasis state vector at time :math:`t + step`.

-``dqm.xops`` is a 3D tensor of position-expectation operators.
+``dqm_obj.xops`` is a 3D tensor of position-expectation operators.
 Each slice :math:`i` in the 3rd dimension is the operator matrix that converts the eigenbasis state vector for a data point into the expected position of the data point in the :math:`ith` dimension of the data space.

 If you want the full mathematical details, see the section on "Building the Quantum Operators" in the technical summary `Understanding DQM <https://github.com/zanderteller/dqm/blob/main/docs/Understanding%20DQM.pdf>`_.